kristopolous/fiction/framework.md

 But if we are dealing with caches on modern infrastructures we probably have to worry about race conditions.
 So let's make it monotonic with a lock.
+Fine, that'll do!

-Fine.
-Here's our final code:)
+Here's our final code:

 Without the framework